GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 ## Configure the WiFi Connection
 You will need a Wireless-AC 5GHz router with gigabit Ethernet LAN ports to use ReLive VR.
 Wireless-N or 100Mbps Ethernet **do not** provide enough throughput for good wireless VR experience.
-- Connect the PC to the LAN port of your 5GHz router with an Ethernet cable (Cat-6 is recommended)
+- Connect the PC to the LAN port of your 5GHz router with an Ethernet cable (Cat-6 is recommended).
 - Configure your headset/phone to connect to the 5GHz SSID of your router.
 AC routers broadcast at least two (sometimes more) distinct SSIDs - one for the 2.4GHz band and one (or more) for the 5GHz one.
 The 5GHz SSIDs are usually denoted by the '5', '5G' or 'AC' suffix in the default name.

 ## Running the App
 - Start SteamVR on your PC.
 If you are running it for the first time, Windows Firewall might ask to allow incoming traffic to SteamVR/vrserver.exe.
-Allow it for the network type you're using (Private, Domain or Public)
+Allow it for the network type you're using (Private, Domain or Public).
 - Start the ReLive VR for Oculus app on your headset.
 You might have to wake up your controller(s) by pressing the Oculus button on it.
 The headset would find the PC on the network and connect automatically.
 You should find yourself in SteamVR Home.

 ## Controller Emulation and Button Mappings